- Offshore trust “hide and seek”? No, thoughtful asset protection!

 5. Anonymous and numbered bank accounts as the key to asset protection.

 Numbered bank accounts until quite recently ensured complete confidentiality of the account holder, since banks could not request and store their personal information.
 In recent years, however, under the flag of counter-terrorism, the practice of using such accounts has been reduced, and the transfer of money to a numbered account or from a numbered account has become one of the signs of suspicious transactions.
-You can read about numbered accounts in offshore banks in more detail in one of the articles by Alexandra Listerman:

 In pursuit of Numbered Offshore Bank Accounts